-When you’ve envisioned what drug rehab may look like, did you imagine coming face to face with a 700 pound horse?
-At Hawaiian Island Recovery, you’ll have the opportunity to do just that.
-Equine assisted therapy is one of the many creative ways that Hawaiian Island Recovery will allow you to explore your thoughts, feelings, and beliefs in a nontraditional setting as you pursue recovery.
+When you’ve envisioned what drug rehab may look like, did you imagine coming face to face with a 700-pound horse?
+At Hawaii Island Recovery, you’ll have the opportunity to do just that.
+Equine-assisted therapy is one of the many creative ways that Hawaiian Island Recovery will allow you to explore your thoughts, feelings, and beliefs in a nontraditional setting as you pursue recovery.

 - increased beta-endorphin levels (pain-reducing hormones);

 - reduced feelings of anger, hostility, tension, and anxiety;

 - improved social functioning;

 - and increased feelings of empowerment, trust, patience, and self-esteem.

 Equine assisted therapy, in particular, is used to treat a wide variety of mental and physical illnesses, and the participants at Hawaiian Island Recovery have experienced many of these listed benefits when working with

 There are several trusted sources that support the claim that equine-assisted therapy can be a beneficial part of your drug rehab.

 One study found that animal-assisted therapy with farm animals (including horses) had “positive influences on self-efficacy and coping ability among psychiatric patients with long-lasting psychiatric symptoms.”
 Because drug and alcohol addiction is a mental illness with long-lasting symptoms, it stands to reason that patients in drug rehab therapy could see similar benefits.